jc-prg/birdhouse-cam/README.md

 * **Audiostream**: 8009

 See a sample configuration (e.g. to forward http://birdhouse.your.domain:443 to http://your-server-ip:8000) here: [sample.nginx.conf](sample.nginx.conf).
 Ensure, that all used ports are publicly shared via your router.

+## Train bird detection

+The bird detection is based on a relatively simple training with a few singing birds.
+If you want to use and continuously improve your own detection model you can use the module [jc://bird-detection/](https://github.com/jc-prg/bird-detection/).
+Alternatively create a YOLOv5 model with different tools.
+Copy the *.pt file into the folder [server/modules/detection/custom_models/](server/modules/detection/custom_models/).

+Hint: if you're logged in as admin you can download the archived images per camera incl.
+YOLOv5 files with the detected birds or objects.
+By that you can adapt and use detected birds from your cameras for training.

 ## Helping stuff